usergithubrup/Sigma-Demo/README.md

 # Sigma-Demo
-This a beginner level git and github class
+This a beginner level git and github class.